Qaseem-Aslam/Andrew-Ng-Machine-Learning-Assignments/README.md

 # Andrew-Ng-Machine-Learning-Assignments
-My answers to the assignments of Andrew Ng Machine Learning course on Coursera.
+My solution to the assignments of Andrew Ng Machine Learning course on Coursera.